 So far Vancouver only has 19 legal stores but there are certainly more to come.

 Yes, us locals still refer to Telus World of Science as Science World and quite frankly you should too for that full integration factor.

-Here we get an iconic Vancouver building: a geodesic sphere that looks like Las Vegas had its way with a golf ball.
+Here we get an iconic Vancouver building: a geodesic sphere at the edge of False Creek that looks like Las Vegas had its way with a golf ball.